All posts

 3. Equipment depreciation ignored

 A $3,000 drone with a 2-year working life depreciates roughly $4-5 per flight hour.
-Plus batteries, props, ND filters, SD cards.
+Plus batteries, props, Neutral Density (ND) filters, SD cards.
 Build it into your overhead.

 4. Processor fees forgotten